tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

+## Unreleased

+> Overview Section

+### Proto Changes

+If you are fetching the proto files for use in your application then you must also fetch the third_party/proto/gogoproto/gogo.proto directory as we have phased out GOPATH and included linting and breakage checking.

 ## v0.33.0

 This release is not compatible with previous blockchains due to commit becoming signatures only and fields in the header have been removed.